codeforamerica/streetsearch/README.md

 You then will want to promote the premium database to be accessed through heroku's DATABASE_URL environment variable.

     heroku pg:promote HEROKU_POSTGRESQL_YELLOW_URL

+You can also push locally made tables to heroku:

+push_table_heroku TABLENAME="portland"

+#Table Naming schema

+during the make process, several tables will be created.

+If you use Tiger, tables named after the Tiger ID preceded by n are street names Those preceded by e are edges.

+The table preceded by 'b' with a PLACEID is the boundary for your selected city.

+The table ub(PLACEID) is the road table that is used for the main search.

 # Usage: